frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/asset/asset.md

 ### 4.1 Depreciation

 * **Frequency of Depreciation (Months)**: The number of months between depreciations.
-* **Total Number of Depreciations**: The total number of depreciations during the useful life.
+* **Total Number of Depreciations**: The total number of depreciations during the useful life of the Asset.
 In case of existing assets which are partially depreciated, mention the number of pending depreciations.
-For example if you set frequency as 12 months and no. of depreciations as 3, 1 depreciation will be booked every 12 months for 3 years.
+For example, if you set frequency as 12 months and no. of depreciations as 3, 1 depreciation will be booked every 12 months for 3 years.
 * **Depreciation Method**: There are two options**: Straight Line and Double Declining Balance.
     - **Straight Line**: This method spreads the cost of the fixed asset evenly over its useful life.
     - **Double Declining Method**: An accelerated method of depreciation, it results in higher depreciation expense in the earlier years of ownership.